 Kurt: Yeah, that’s powerful.

 Kurt: I love that.
-Just the fact of sometimes we go to the bishop – and I remember having a lot of PPI sort of or whatever we call them with my Relief Society president [00:28:00] as the bishop.
+Just the fact of sometimes we go to the bishop – and I remember having a lot of PPIs or whatever we call them with my Relief Society president [00:28:00] as the bishop.
 It’s easy to go to those meetings with like, “Well, what would you like me to do?
 I’m here ready to take notes.”

 Julie: “Give me the list.”

 Kurt: Yeah.
-But to go there with some really thought out questions and really push them on those priesthood keys that he holds and says, “What are these keys telling you about this, about that? and really help him dig into that what that vision is, that’s what I’m learning.
+But to go there with some thought out questions and push them on those priesthood keys that he holds and says, “What are these keys telling you about this, about that?
+And help him dig into that what that vision is, that’s what I’m learning.

 Julie: We’re all at different places in understanding that, but our questions have to be more inspired when we’re working with each other so that we can do what the Lord wants us to do.
 I love reading the scriptures with the Lord’s questions to us in mind.

 Julie: In leadership, we need to be careful of our success measurements.
-Is our success based on how many came to an event, how polished it was, how many people tell us it was great, if the flyers were good-looking.
-What a success?
+Is our success based on how many came to an event, how polished it was, how many people tell us it was great if the flyers were good looking?
+What is success?

 Kurt: I’ve been there.